The Almighty (band): 1988–1993

 Recording of the Almighty's second studio album, Soul Destruction, began in December 1990 with Duran Duran guitarist Andy Taylor as producer.
 The album was released in March 1991 along with the lead single "Free'n'Easy".
 In February and March the band toured the UK supporting Motörhead and Megadeth.
 In June 1991 they embarked on a headline UK tour.
 The concert at the Town and Country club in London was filmed and released later that year on VHS as Soul Destruction – Live.
 Later in the year they supported Alice Cooper on a European tour.

 In March 1992 internal differences within the band came to a head causing guitarist Tantrum to leave the band.
 He was replaced by Canadian Pete Friesen who had previously played for Alice Cooper, and had met the Almighty when they played support for him the previous year.
-In the spring the band were invited to tour Australia in support of the Screaming Jets, who had just released their Living in England EP and wanted a British band for the support on their tour.
+In the spring the band were invited to tour Australia in support of the Screaming Jets, who had just released the Living in England EP and wanted a British band for the support on their tour.
 That summer the band were the opening act at the Donington Monsters of Rock festival, and during their set played a new song entitled "Addiction".
 Towards the end of the year they began preparing material for a third album.

 In April 1993 Powertrippin', their third album, was released, charting at Number 5.
-The album displayed Grunge influences, with Alice in Chains being a regular comparison in reviews.
+The album displayed grunge influences, with Alice in Chains being a regular comparison in reviews.
 The Almighty embarked upon a European tour supporting Iron Maiden, their longest tour to date.
 This was followed with a support slot at that year's Milton Keynes Bowl festival, which substituted for Donington as the Monsters of Rock festival was not staged in 1993.
 In Autumn 1993 they finally toured America, but failed to make the hoped-for impact.
 On their return they started a headline European tour, but had to abandon it after the first two London dates due to poor health.
 In November, the Almighty parted from manager Tommy Tee and moved to Sanctuary Records.
 At the same time they left Polydor and signed with Chrysalis.
 They were able to perform some replacement UK shows the same month, but were not able to tour Europe as planned.